 - Near the beginning of Shogun, the local daimyo orders the Dutch sailors to choose one of their number to be executed, and they use this method.

 - In Stephen King's IT, the kids decide to go on a Vision Quest by filling their underground clubhouse with smoke, but they are aware of the potential danger in this, so decide that one person should stay outside and rescue the others if things go badly.
 Beverly lights a match, puts it out, then pulls out six unused matches, and each kid draws one in turn, with the agreement that whoever drew the burnt match would stay outside.
 However, despite the fact that they all saw Beverly burn the match, all seven of them end up with an unused match.
-They decide this means it that they are all fated to be part of the quest and should have faith that it will work out.
+They decide this means that they are all fated to be part of the quest and should have faith that it will work out.

 - In Big Bad Beetleborgs, monsters do this at some point, only with bones.
 Fangule draws the shortest one, but pulls the longest one from his sleeve.
 Little Ghoul later calls him on it:

-Little Ghoul: Especially you, mister "I have one more bone up my sleeve", right?
+Fangula: We're counting on you!Little Ghoul: Especially you, mister "I have one more bone up my sleeve", right?

 - In Stargate SG-1, there is an episode where Jack has to pretend to be a double agent, and when Daniel comes to his house to talk to him, he is extremely aggressive and claims their entire friendship was a lie.
 At the end of the episode, everything is explained.

 Jack: The entire place was bugged...I had to keep acting to keep them off my trail.
 But it really means a lot to me that you came.
 I really appreciate—Daniel: Jack, Jack—we drew straws.
 To see who'd go over to your house.
 I lost.

-- Stargate Atlantis: When the expedition accidentally starts destroying an alternate universe while attempting to unlock a power source, an Rodney McKay comes through to tell them to stop, having been chosen to do so because he drew the short straw.
+- When the expedition accidentally starts destroying an alternate universe while attempting to unlock a power source, Rodney McKay comes through to tell them to stop, having been chosen to do so because he drew the short straw.
 In a subversion, this is considered "Winning" by Alternate McKay, since he saw it as a chance to save an entire universe.

 - The groomsmen in Harper's Island use this method to chose who buries the bag of money, alone at night in the middle of unfamiliar woods.
 It goes to poor Booth of course and he ends up shooting himself in fright when a friend turns up to help and bleeding to death.
-It's an Idiot Subplot.

 - Married... with Children: Straws are drawn to determine who swims for help after Al/Peggy's cruise ship sinks.